RavKookTorah.org

 Studying Greek Wisdom

 On the one hand, the Sages placed no explicit prohibition against studying Greek philosophy.
-They were content to give general guidance, such as Rabbi Yishmael's instruction to his nephew: 'Find an hour that is neither day nor night, and study Greek wisdom at that time' (Menachot 99b).
+They were content to give general guidance, such as Rabbi Yishmael’s instruction to his nephew: “Find an hour that is neither day nor night, and study Greek wisdom at that time” (Menachot 99b).

-Regarding the education of youth, however, the Sages were more circumspect.
-They feared that the outward appeal and beauty of Greek wisdom would lure them away from their fathers' faith.
-Thus they forcefully declared, 'Cursed be the one who teaches his son Greek wisdom' (Baba Kama 82b).
 The language of this decree specifically forbids teaching Greek wisdom.
-In other words, it is permitted to study it, but not to teach it to the young.
-Young students must first acquire a sold basis in Torah.
-Then they will be able to discern the difference between the Torah of Israel and the philosophy of Greece.
+In other words, it is permitted to study it, but not to teach it.
+Young students must first acquire a solid basis in Torah, and only then will they be able to discern the difference between the Torah of Israel and the philosophy of Greece.

 Style versus Content

 Greek wisdom, as a philosophy and an outlook on life, profoundly detracts from the sacred and defiles the holy.
-Greek language, on the other hand, poses no challenge of ideas and beliefs.
-Greek is a rich and sophisticated language, and is an appropriate vehicle to express our thoughts and ideas.
+The Greek language, on the other hand, poses no challenge of ideas and beliefs.
+Greek is a rich and sophisticated language, and is an appropriate vehicle through which to express our thoughts and ideas.
 The external language does not influence or harm the inner content.

-This approach is not limited to ancient Greece, but is true for all foreign cultures.
-It is not an embarrassment for us to utilize the innovations and talents of other nations.
-After all, the thoughts of the Jewish people are focused primarily on inner matters, on ethical and spiritual advancement.
-Even for the construction of the holy Temple, we find that King Solomon turned to Hiram, the king of Tyre, for the expertise of his workers in cutting down and preparing the wood.
-"For we have none among us who knows how to hew timber like the Zidonians" (I Kings 5:20).
-Other nations worked to chop the wood and quarry the large stones.
-But after these external preparations, it was the Jewish people who secured the inner holiness of the Temple.
+Even for the construction of the holy Temple, we find that King Solomon turned to Hiram, the king of Tyre, for his workers’ expertise in cutting down and preparing the wood, “for we have none among us who knows how to hew timber like the Zidonians” (I Kings 5:20).
+Solomon used artisans from other nations to chop the wood and quarry the large stones for the Temple.
+But after these external preparations, it was the Jewish people who secured the Sanctuary’s inner holiness.